 Students with life-threatening health conditions require medication or treatment orders in order to attend public schools.
 The law defines life-threatening condition as a health condition that will put the child in danger of death during the school day, if a medication or treatment orders and a nursing care plan are not in place.
-Examples of a life-threatening condition are: Seizure disorders, Anaphylaxis, Diabetes, Asthma, Blood disorders, Cardiac disorders, or other life threatening conditions.
+Examples of a life-threatening condition are: Seizure disorders, Anaphylaxis, Diabetes, SEVERE Asthma, Blood disorders, Cardiac disorders, or other life threatening conditions.

 State law requires written permission from a licensed health care provider and the parent/guardian before any medication, prescription or over-the-counter medication may be taken at school.
 If your child needs to take medication at school, please return a completed medication authorization form.